NocturnalSolutions/KituraBook/7-templating.md

 }
 ```

 This is an *extension* - a way to add methods to classes, in this case the `String` class, without fully subclassing them.
 Subclassing is not possible in many cases due to access restriction levels (see the Access Control section in *The Swift Programming Language* for more on that), and in other cases it may be possible but still undesirable as code you want to interact with (in this case, Kitura) will still expect to see things using the base class.
-The filename of `String+webSanitize.swift` matches the “standard” (such as it is) pattern for Swift code files that have extensions in them; namely, `BaseClassName+AddedFunctionality.swift`.
+The filename of String+webSanitize.swift matches the “standard” (such as it is) pattern for Swift code files that have extensions in them; namely, BaseClassName+AddedFunctionality.swift.

 At any rate, let’s tweak our route handler to use a sanitized string.